 Women in MBA

 Women in MBA is an initiative aimed at improving the participation of women in Master of Business Administration (MBA) programs.
-UOW’s Sydney Business School provides financial support, guidance and advice and access to events.
+UOW’s Sydney Business School provides financial support such as scholarships, guidance and advice and access to events.
 An MBA has a significant impact on career pathways and is particularly powerful in enabling middle-managers to progress to executive and board room roles.

 Homeward Bound